frankNowinski/frankNowinski.github.io/_posts/2016-02-21-omniauth-facebook-with-devise.md

 rails g devise User
 {% endhighlight %}

 This will create a migration file for your User model with all the predefined fields that ship with Devise.
-You can view all of these attributes by going to `db/migrate/20160215180931_devise_create_users.rb` (your file will have different numbers).
+You can view all of these attributes by going to `db/migrate/20160215180931_devise_create_users.rb` (your file name will have different numbers).

 Before you run `rake db:migrate` you’ll need to add two more fields to the User table so you’ll be able to create users with data returned to you from Facebook.